Islandora/documentation/docs/concepts/node-concepts.md

 # Node Concepts

-This page describes the core fields and features that Islandora uses to manage nodes in an Islandora repository.
+This page describes the core fields and features that Islandora uses to manage content as nodes in an Islandora repository.

 ## Nodes hold metadata

-In Islandora, Drupal nodes are created to hold descriptive [metadata] about content in the respository.
+In Islandora, Drupal nodes are created to hold descriptive [metadata](../user-documentation/metadata.md) about content in the respository.
 This metadata is held in the usual way for nodes, which is by populating Drupal fields.
 Fields are configured on a Drupal content types, which serve as metadata profiles.

 ## Nodes can have members/children

-To build the capacity for creating hierarchical structures like collections, pages and books, and complex objects, Islandora introduces a special field, "Member of" (`field_member_of`) which must be present on all Islandora content types.
+To build the capacity for creating hierarchical structures like collections, books and their pages, and complex objects, Islandora introduces a special field, "Member of" (`field_member_of`) which must be present on all Islandora content types.
 It enables a "Children" tab to display on Islandora nodes which lists the children of that node, and allows a repository manager to perform bulk operations on them.